KTH-UrbanT/mubes-ubem/README.md

 GeomEppy needs to be taken (by cloning or forking, or other way) from https://github.com/xavfa/geomeppy and make sure it is pointing to the correct branch (*MultiFloor_complexe_Building*) as many changes have be done in order to comply with more complex building footprints.
 Besides, other changes might be also needed as MUBES_UBEM is just at the beginning of its development.
 Geomeppy package needs to be installed at the same level as MUBES_UBEM.
 The FMUs creation option uses the [EnergyPlusToFMU-v3.1.0](https://simulationresearch.lbl.gov/fmu/EnergyPlus/export/userGuide/download.html) toolkit developed by LNBL.
 This toolkit should be download and installed at the same level as MUBES_UBEM under a folder named __FMUsKit__ (see BuildFMUs.buildEplusFMU() in the CoreFile folder).
+The portability of FMUs (used with another computer than the one used to generate them) is valid (reason for having pickle5 package for python backward compatibilities) but currently only when no external files are used as error are encountered when relative paths are defined.
 /!\ On the environment in which the UBEM process has been developed (Windows 10), some time delay had to be introduced in the original code to enable to remove the intermediate files and make the FMU reach its end properly (https://github.com/lbl-srg/EnergyPlusToFMU/issues/54).